Backflow Preventer Installation & Repair in San Diego

 How Residential Drinking Water Can Become Contaminated

 According to the City of San Diego Water Department client Support Division, there are a number of factors that can lead to your drinking water becoming contaminated.
-If you suspect your home has any contamination like the situations mentioned below, contact Anderson Plumbing, Heating & Air to learn more about our backflow preventer installation services.
+If you suspect your home has any contamination like the situations mentioned below, contact the Anderson Plumbing, Heating & Air plumbers to learn more about our backflow preventer installation services.

 Some of the most common causes of residential water contamination include: